wds4/DCoSL/glossary/principlesOfOrganization.md

 -----

+## exclusive principles

 The *tribal tapestry method* is predication on the notion that one way to demonstrate allegiance to a tribe is to prove disloyalty to a competing tribe.
 This is achieved through *virtue signaling*.
+Virtue signals are designed to antagonize non tribal members by through the promotion, advocacy, or endorsement of tribe-specific *toxic threads*.